 It wasn't so long ago that I was afraid of most dogs, let alone real farm animals.
 I've never ridden a horse, and I got chased across a field by cows when my college roommate took me home for Thanksgiving in Vermont.
 So when my husband first brought up the subject of getting a flock of sheep to live and graze in our organic vineyard, I hemmed and hawed for a while.

-Cowardly Lion: That doesn't do any good — I'm afraid of 'em.
+From The Wizard of Oz: Cowardly Lion: I haven't slept in weeks.
+Tin Man: Why don't you try counting sheep?
+Cowardly Lion: That doesn't do any good — I'm afraid of 'em. |

 But he played "the green card" of how much better it would be for the vineyard and the environment than running the diesel tractor/mower and the manual, noisy, gas-powered weed whackers.
 And way better than chemical herbicide.
 Besides, he reasoned, the sheep would leave natural fertilizer too!
 So we visited a nearby sheep ranch and I not only became smitten with the small "Babydoll" sheep (aka Olde English Babydoll Southdowns), I also fell in love with the Maremma livestock guardian dogs that lived in the pasture with the sheep.